docsforadobe/javascript-tools-guide/docs/user-interface-tools/control-objects.md

 Type: `Boolean`

 For [ListItem](types-of-controls.md#listitem) objects of type `node` in [treeview](#control-type-treeview) list controls.
-When true, the item is in the expanded state and its children are shown, when false, it is collapsed and children are hidden.
+When `true`, the item is in the expanded state and its children are shown, when false, it is collapsed and children are hidden.

 ---